Born: Leicester 1907, died: January 1987, (Labour Party &

 to slavery in the British West Indies had two approaches to the problem.

-Some wished to push for an end only to the slave trade, on the
+Some wished to push for a gradual end to slavery, on the

-understanding that eventually the existing slaves would die and with them,
+understanding that eventually the existing slaves would die and along with

 slavery itself.
 Others, like Elizabeth, wanted a complete and immediate